 The cloud.gov team

-cloud.gov is built and maintained by a team within 18F as part of the U.S. General Services Administration’s Technology Transformation Service portfolio. cloud.gov is a cost-recoverable service funded by charging a fee to the teams that use it.
+cloud.gov is built and maintained by a team within the U.S. General Services Administration’s Technology Transformation Service portfolio. cloud.gov is a cost-recoverable service funded by charging a fee to the teams that use it.

 Our mission is broader than making it easier for government agencies to adopt cloud deployment.
 The mission of cloud.gov is to enable agencies to deliver services to the public as fast as they can develop them while applying best practices in security and compliance with minimal effort.

 As an agile project, cloud.gov is always under development.
 We periodically ask customers to participate in voluntary research interviews where they share their needs and ideas for the platform.
 It will continue to grow based on this feedback and based on observations of how it is used.